Bhartiankita369/Spotify-Dashboard-User-Music-Analysis/README.md

 # Insights

 •	Total Music Engagement:

 Tracks Played: 149.9K

 Minutes Played: 320.49K minutes

-o	Unique Artists: 4,112
+Unique Artists: 4,112

-o	Unique Albums: 7,905
+Unique Albums: 7,905

 •	Top Artists & Albums:

-o	The Beatles and The Killers are the most popular artists.
+The Beatles and The Killers are the most popular artists.

-o	Albums like The New Abnormal and Abbey Road dominate listening preferences.
+Albums like The New Abnormal and Abbey Road dominate listening preferences.

 •	Streaming Trends by Year:

-o	Peaks in listening occurred in 2020 (55K minutes) and 2021 (54K minutes).
+Peaks in listening occurred in 2020 (55K minutes) and 2021 (54K minutes).

-o	A noticeable rise in engagement between 2016 and 2020.
+A noticeable rise in engagement between 2016 and 2020.

 •	Skipped Tracks:

-o	Only 5% of tracks were skipped, showing high listening engagement.
+Only 5% of tracks were skipped, showing high listening engagement.

 •	Platform Usage:

-o	Majority of streams were on Android (93%).
+Majority of streams were on Android (93%).